 - How effective have African counterterrorism efforts been in recent years?

 - How has Africa been politically excluded by the international community, and to what extent can this be rectified?

 Russia and Eastern Europe Dissertation Topics

-Whilst Russia remains a ‘superpower’ in the modern world, the fall of the Soviet Union has seen some significant changes in Eastern Europe with much closer relationships now being forged between these countries and those of the West.
-To base your dissertation in this area, you could use one of the following politics dissertation topics.
+Russia remains a critical swing power, as a military peer of the US and a large economy, however the aftermath of the fall of the Soviet Union has seen some significant changes in Eastern Europe.
+Countries in Eastern Europe are looking to align more with the West, potentially increasing mutual enmity between Russia and the West.
+To base your dissertation in this area, you could use one of the following topics.

 Chinese Politics Dissertation Topics

 In the latter part of the 20th century, whilst the Chinese government still maintained its distinctly communist ideals, the country became increasingly open to Western views on economic growth and technology, blended together with a view to rapid growth.
 Starting with Deng Xiaoping’s reforms in the 1980s, to the current President Xi Jinping, Chinese economic and political approaches are the subject of much speculation.
 There is a lot to be discussed here, and below are some suggested topics for your politics dissertation.